 Overview

-A user research study examining cooking fatigue among off-campus SCAD students, mapping the stakeholder ecosystem and synthesizing primary and secondary research into key insights; reframing cooking challenges as a systemic issue rather than an individual student shortcoming.
+A user research study examining cooking fatigue among off-campus SCAD students, reframing cooking challenges as a systemic issue rather than an individual student shortcoming.

 Details